learn-co-curriculum/dsc-project-template/TEMPLATE_README.md

-# Title that recommends an action
+# Title
-## Subtitle that describes the analysis

 **Authors**: Student1, StudentQ, Student_Other

-The contents of this repository detail an analysis of the module one project.
-This analysis is detailed in hopes of making the work accessible and replicable.
+Here you can provide a brief summary of the project contained in this repository.

 ## Business Problem

-Here is where you state the business problem you were trying to solve
+Here you can state the business problem you were trying to solve.

 ## Data